ms-dot-k/Visual-Audio-Memory/README.md

 LRW dataset can be downloaded from the below link.
 - https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrw1.html

-We don't have to preprocess the video into images.
-We process it in the data_loader.
+We don't have to preprocess the video into images.<br>
+We process it in the data_loader.<br>
-The video is cropped with \[x1:59, y1:95, x2:195, y2:231\]
+The video is cropped with the bounding box \[x1:59, y1:95, x2:195, y2:231\]

 ## Training the Model
 `main.py` saves the weights in `--checkpoint_dir` and shows the training logs in `./runs`.